myothiha/obsidian/Ph.D/Retrieval Augmented Generation/Idea for RAG in Ecommerce/RAG in E-commerce Product Search (Ph.D Proposal).md

 4. Assess whether external LLM services can be used cost-effectively at scale.
 5. Implement a hybrid architecture combining traditional search for short queries and LLMs for longer ones for efficient computation.
 6. **Conduct a critical assessment of commercial solutions (e.g. Google Vertex AI Agent Builder) to benchmark against the proposed solution.**
-# Background
+# State of the Art Analysis

 RAG systems involve two main components: a retriever and a generator.
 When a user provide a complete / partial query, a retriever extract knowledge from the sources that is relevant to the input and provide it to the LLM to generate answer to the query [1].
-Depending on those component, RAG researches have four directions in general: retriever oriented, generator oriented, hybrid and robustness oriented approaches.
-Retriever oriented RAG system focus on optimizing the retriever part of the system by refining input query, enhancing retriever architecture, filtering irrelevant information from the passive, and compressing long information into compact efficient representation.
+Depending on those components, RAG researches have four directions in general: retriever oriented, generator oriented, hybrid and robustness oriented approaches.
+Retriever oriented RAG system focus on optimizing the retriever part of the system by refining input query , enhancing retriever architecture, filtering irrelevant information from the passive, and compressing long information into compact efficient representation.

 Similarly, generator based RAG system focus on generator part.
 The common pattern involve Faithfulness awareness decoding, context compression, utility filtering and generation control [1].
-They improve RAG generator by refining model's output, making sure the output is grounded in the retrieved passage, compressing retriever output so that it fit the context window of LLM, adjust reranking based on the task so that only knowledge relevant to the task is remained.
+They improve RAG generator by refining model's output [4], making sure the output is grounded in the retrieved passage, compressing encoder output across retrieved passages so that it fit the context window of LLM, adjust reranking based on the type task, retrieval metadata and agentic decision making so that only knowledge relevant to the task is remained.

+On the other hand, hybrid RAG systems involve both retriever and generator.
+Instead of treating them as individual components, they focus on the coordinating between the two components.
+The trends of developing hybrid RAG systems involves iterating between the retriever and generator to perform continuous evidence and answer refinement, applying reinforce-based gradients to adapt both components, implementing dynamic retrieval mechanism during the generation uncertainty [1].

+Finally, robustness and security-oriented RAG systems focus on improving robustness against irrelevant or misleading context, detecting incorrect or hallucinating information in the generation, and preventing semantic backdoors attacks trigged by intentionally passages to prevent possible security compromise [1].

+In E-commerce setting, there are limited research

 # Propose Approach

+In this section,  several methods will be proposed to achieve the to objectives of the research.

 # Dataset